 Reopening Broad St., Gates, Mt.
-Hope and Penfield
+Hope, Penfield, and RIT

 To Our Valued Members,